amgrubb/BloomingLeaf/SETUP.md

 If `index.js` was overwritten, compare and put back the correct contents.

 8. Create and update the SSL certificate.
 This step is tricky and you may need your system administrator to help you.
 We recommend reviewing these two resources ([OpenSSL](https://docs.openiam.com/docs-4.2.1.3/appendix/2-openssl), [Node.js Certs](https://dev.to/devland/how-to-generate-and-use-an-ssl-certificate-in-nodejs-2996)).
 Once you have created the certifications, you need to update `index.js` with the correct information.
-Update `host` with the correc addres and `port` with the server port you are hosting on (we assume port `8080`).
-Update the absoltue path to the key/certificate files for `key`, `ca`, and `cert`.
+Update `host` with the correct address and `port` with the server port you are hosting on (we assume port `8080`).
+Update the absolute path to the key/certificate files for `key`, `ca`, and `cert`.
 We show examples for a fake server called `gru`.
 In `index.js` update the following lines (approximately lines 9 through 17):
 	```
 	const host = '0.0.0.0';
 	const port = 8080;